Hatton Vale

 Table Chart PROFILE FAQ

-Population growth drivers in Hatton Vale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hatton Vale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Hatton Vale's population is estimated at around 1,842 as of Feb 2026.
-This reflects an increase of 287 people (18.5%) since the 2021 Census, which reported a population of 1,555 people.
-The change is inferred from the resident population of 1,796 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 85 persons per square kilometer.
-Hatton Vale's 18.5% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Hatton Vale's population is estimated at around 2416 as of May 2026.
+This reflects an increase of 861 people (55.4%) since the 2021 Census, which reported a population of 1555 people.
+The change is inferred from the resident population of 2387, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 111 persons per square kilometer, providing significant space per person and potential room for further development.
+Hatton Vale's 55.4% growth since the 2021 census exceeded the national average (9.3%), along with the state, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
 It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast, with the suburb expected to increase by 428 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 16.9% in total over the 17 years.
+As we examine future population trends, an above median population growth of national areas is projected, with the suburb expected to increase by 365 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.9% over the 16 years.

 Frequently Asked Questions - Population